shihab97820/base-learning/README.md

 Exploring lending protocols helped me understand how traditional financial services can be redesigned using open blockchain infrastructure and programmable smart contracts.

 **#Base #BuildOnBase #Lending #DeFi #OnchainFinance #Web3 #100DaysOfBase**

+## Day 29 – Understanding Oracles on Base 🔮

+Today's learning focused on blockchain oracles and why smart contracts need reliable external data.

+I learned that blockchains cannot automatically access every piece of information from outside their own network.
+Oracles help deliver data such as asset prices and other external information to smart contracts.
+Many DeFi applications depend on accurate data to perform critical operations.

+Understanding oracles helped me realize that reliable data infrastructure is essential for connecting blockchain applications with information from the wider world.

+**#Base #BuildOnBase #Oracles #SmartContracts #BlockchainData #Web3 #100DaysOfBase**